The same flexibility that makes EC2 appealing can also make it complex, confusing, and unnecessarily costly.

 100 Gbps |

 Like P instances, G, F1, VT1, DL1, Trn1, and Inf1 instance types are all optimized for GPU-intensive applications.
-The best thing to do is to check out each instance type individually to see if it suits your needs perfectly.
+The best thing to do is to evaluate each instance type individually to see if it suits your needs.

-Speaking of choosing the right EC2 instance type, you can do that either manually or automate the process.
+When choosing the right EC2 instance type, you can either do so manually or automate the process.

 More than any other AWS service, Amazon EC2 gives you the most choice in the type of instances you choose to launch, run, and maintain your applications.